 Instrumentation

-Add additional code to your program from Part 1 to count the number of comparing the instrumentation.
+Add additional code to your program from Part 1 to count the number of comparison operations (<, >, ==) you are performing in the code.
+Only count operations comparing the keys.
+This is called instrumentation.
 There are 3 basic steps:

 First, create a variable/object (e.g., opCount=0) somewhere in your code to track the counter; you may use an instance variable in the data structure class.